 - If congestive heart failure is suspected, ECG will be required.
 Echocardiogram is indicated only if the ECG is abnormal.

-- Pseudo-Meigs' syndrome is characterised by pleural effusion, ascites, and benign ovarian tumours (other than fibromas).
-The tumours may include those of the Fallopian tube, uterus, round ligament, colon, mature teratomas, struma ovarii or ovarian leiomyomas.
+- Pseudo-Meigs' syndrome is characterised by pleural effusion, ascites and benign ovarian tumours other than fibromas as described by Meigs.
+The tumours may include those of the Fallopian tube, uterus, round ligament, mature teratomas, struma ovarii or ovarian leiomyomas, as well as those originating in the colon, breast and stomach.

-- Pseudo-pseudo Meigs' syndrome may occur in patients with systemic lupus erythematosus and enlarged ovaries.
+- Pseudo-pseudo Meigs' syndrome may occur in patients with systemic lupus erythematosus and describes the presence of pleural effusions, ascites and an elevated CA 125 level[9, 10].

 The essential management is surgical removal of the tumour.
 Before operation, aspiration of pleural effusion and ascites may be required to improve pulmonary function.